wolberine/docs/markdown/reference/dash/sdk.md

 **Parameters:**

 * `credentials` (`Credentials`) -- The Credentials object used to store the keys for authentication purposes.
-* `message_mode` (string, optional) -- Choose between 'raw' or 'cloud' on whom the SDK will communicate with. the `Raw` type uses [TCP](/docs/reference/cloud/embedded) to connect to a server of your choice, whereas `Cloud` assumes communication with our Hologram cloud.
+* `message_mode` (string, optional) -- Choose between 'tcp-other' or 'hologram_cloud' on whom the SDK will communicate with.
+The `tcp-other` (a higher abstraction of `Raw`) type uses [TCP](/docs/reference/cloud/embedded) to connect to a server of your choice, whereas `hologram-cloud` assumes communication with our Hologram cloud.

 **Example:**